Financial Leadership: What Are Our Next Moves?

 March 25, 2020

-3 minute read – First, we want to thank the leadership of credit unions all across the country for moving into action to temporarily ease immediate, and anticipated, financial burdens of members.
+3 minute read – First, we want to thank the leadership of financial institutions all across the country for moving into action to temporarily ease immediate, and anticipated, financial burdens of members.

 This type of immediate assistance helps the mindsets of members, employees, communities, boards, etc., and can help calm fears.